New Hire Training: get deskless employees ready for the job

 Week 1: A fresh start

+The first few days at a new job - especially the first day onboarding - are particularly impactful.
 Ensure the new employee ‘lands’ properly during the first week with a warm welcome and the first real introduction to the organization and colleagues.
 Therefore, pay attention to the following components:

 1.1 Welcomed by the manager and/or buddy